 An Enigma Business is a representation of a business’s information across multiple locations (if applicable) and its online channel.
 A Business is simply a group of Business Locations that have been linked together via a URL, with summed up revenue and aggregated growth numbers.
-MTX (or merchant transaction card data) for these records will include revenue attributed to any of these locations and online channels.
+Merchant transactions data for these records will include revenue attributed to any of these locations and online channels.

 Some benefits of querying for a Business include: